Third-string QB Beathard throws 3 TDs, 49ers stun Cardinals

-GLENDALE, Ariz.
-(AP) — Third-string quarterback C.J.
-Beathard threw three touchdown passes, Jeff Wilson ran for 183 yards, and the San Francisco 49ers dealt a brutal blow to the Arizona Cardinals’ playoff hopes by defeating them 20-12 on Saturday.
+Beathard threw three touchdown passes, Wilson ran for 183 yards, and San Francisco dealt a brutal blow to Arizona’s playoff hopes by beating them 20-12.

+For the 49ers, the win was all about pride for a team that went to the Super Bowl last year, but has endured a 2020 that’s fallen well short of expectations.

 Beathard was making his first start since 2018 and was 1-9 as a starting quarterback before he was pressed into action against the Cardinals because of injuries to Jimmy Garoppolo and Nick Mullens.

+It’s been a difficult past 12 months for Beathard, whose brother Clayton was fatally stabbed last December outside a bar in Nashville, Tennessee.
+The quarterback is popular among his teammates because of his upbeat personality despite personal and football setbacks.

+“That’s why people don’t mind breaking their neck for him,” Wilson said.

-The 27-year-old wasn’t amazing but avoided big mistakes.
+Beathard wasn’t amazing on Saturday but avoided big mistakes.
 He completed 13 of 22 passes for 182 yards, Wilson earned hard yards on the ground and the 49ers came up with two big defensive stops late in the fourth quarter, including Ahkello Witherspoon’s interception of Kyler Murray’s pass in the end zone.

-The Cardinals (8-7) no longer control their own destiny in the playoff race.
-If the Chicago Bears win their final two games, they will reach the playoffs because of a tiebreaker over the Cardinals.
+“I think CJ played awesome,” Shanahan said.
+“I thought he made some plays in the pass game, made some in the zone read … Just his leadership out there, the way the guys gravitated to him.”

 Arizona started the day positioned as the No. 7 and final team in the NFC playoff field, but the game was a struggle from the outset.
 The 49ers (6-9) pulled ahead 14-6 in the third quarter on Beathard’s 9-yard touchdown pass to fullback Kyle Juszczyk.